-Many years ago when The Hunk and I were ministering full time with a mission agency, we attended a meeting together at which a prophet was preaching and ministering in personal prophecy.
+Many years ago when my husband Malcolm (aka The Hunk) and I were ministering full time with a mission agency, we attended a meeting together at which a prophet was preaching and ministering in personal prophecy.

 After sharing some words of encouragement with my husband, the prophet turned to me.